Harish Meena

-Harish Chandra's Meena's main focus for constituency development is education.
-More than 70% of his local area development fund is spent on education.
-His key efforts include establishing 2 central schools, setting up India's only Rural Pradhan Mantri Kaushal Kendra and launching his own flagship program for girl child development.

 Early life

-Harish Chandra Meena was born on 5 September 1954 in Bamanwas, Sawai Madhopur in Rajasthan to Shri.
-Narayan Meena and Smt.
-Narayani Devi.
-He completed Bachelors of Political Science Honors in Rajasthan University.
+Meena was born on 5 September 1954 in Bamanwas, Sawai Madhopur in Rajasthan to Narayan Meena and Narayani Devi.
+He completed Bachelor of Political Science Honors from Rajasthan University.
 He went to Jawaharlal Nehru University (New Delhi) for his Masters in Political Science.
 During his final year of Masters he got through Indian Police Service.

 Police career

 Tenure

 After becoming the IPS Officer in 1976, he was posted in Kharagpur, West Bengal Cadre for 3 years and then later he came to Rajasthan.
 Following are the details on his posting: